knutsoned/bevy_lazy_signals/README.md

 - Can the use of get vs unwrap be more consistent?
 - Should Tasks be able to renember they were retriggered while still running and then run again immediately after finishing?
 - Should there be an option to run a Bevy system as an effect?
+- Do we need a useRef equivalent to support state that is not passed around by value?
+- Same question about useCallback

 ## TODO